-Today, we’re living in one of the most volatile economic climates: geopolitical and macroeconomic events are driving global competition, disrupting supply chains, shifting regulatory landscapes, and consequently changing consumer behavior.
-For corporate and financial professionals, strategizing against these challenges in the age of information overload, digital transformation, and the rate of innovation makes it nearly impossible to act on fresh, insightful information.
+Today, we live in one of the most volatile economic climates: geopolitical and macroeconomic events are driving global competition, disrupting supply chains, shifting regulatory landscapes, and consequently changing consumer behavior.
+For corporate and financial professionals, strategizing against these challenges in a time of information overload, digital transformation, and the rate of innovation makes it nearly impossible to act quickly on fresh, insightful information.

-That’s why an increasing number of sector leaders are turning to the expert network industry
+That’s why many sector leaders are turning to the expert network industry for primary investment research.

-Expert networks refer to a type of business that connects companies with expert resources or subject-matter experts (ranging from former C-level executives to a company’s customers) to provide valuable and current information, data, or assistance.
+Expert networks refer to businesses that connect companies with expert resources or subject matter experts (SMEs).
+These industry experts range from former C-level executives to a company’s customers and provide valuable and current information, data, or assistance.

-Last year alone, the expert network industry surpassed $2.1 billion in revenue—a figure generated by more than 120 expert networks.
-Since 2015, the industry has seen an 18% average growth rate, even during and after the COVID-19 pandemic, with year-on-year growth surpassing 25% in 2021, only to slow down to 4% in 2022 as M&A activity fell.
+In 2022 alone, the expert network industry surpassed $2.1 billion in revenue—a figure generated by more than 120 expert networks.
+Since 2015, the industry has seen an 18% average growth rate, even during and after the COVID-19 pandemic, with year-on-year (YoY) growth surpassing 25% in 2021, only to slow down to 4% in 2022 as mergers and acquisitions activity fell.

-Using the AlphaSense platform, we dive into the five trends you can expect to unfold in the expert network market.
+By leveraging insights from the AlphaSense expert transcript library, we dive into the five trends you can expect to unfold in the expert network market this year and beyond.

 Continued Growth of the Expert Network Industry